smlnj/legacy/README.md

 ## Installation

-SML/NJ is available from many package managers.
+**SML/NJ** is available in several ways: we distribute installer packages for **macOS** and **Windows**, it is also available from many package managers, and you can build it from the sources and pre-compiled binfiles.

 ### Linux